wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/transfer-transaction.md

 A **transfer transaction** is a [transaction](/en/blockchain/transaction/) that transfers a certain amount of the [token](/en/blockchain/token/) from one [account](/en/blockchain/account/) to another.

+The sender can specify a transaction fee nominated in a sponsored asset instead of WAVES, see the [Sponsored Fee](/en/blockchain/waves-prototol/sponsored-fee) article.

 ## JSON Representation

 ```json